Ibrahim5aad/Rev.-It/README.md

 Coded by Ibrahim Saad.

-Rev. It is still under development and some functionalities of some scripts may will be expanded.Rev.
-It is meant to be of a structural purpose.
+Rev. It is still under development and some functionalities of some scripts may will be expanded.
+Rev. It is meant to be of a structural purpose.
 I'm new to programming and Revit API and those plugins is just the outcome of my self-learning process.

 Contribution